adamjc/impacty-thing/README.md

 1) Clone this repo to your local machine, as well as 'tap-static'

-2)Change the path in 'repo_path.yml' to match your local repo of 'tap-static'
+2) Change the path in 'repo_path.yml' to match your local repo of 'tap-static'

 3) Open terminal and cd to the repo of 'impacty-thing'